 Layers of the atmosphere | Troposphere, Stratosphere, Mesosphere, etc.

-Earth’s atmosphere is divided into 5 different layers.
+Earth’s atmosphere is divided into five different layers.
 These layers are the troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
-The layers of the atmosphere are basically divided on the basis of temperature variation with altitude.
-Let’s dive deep and learn a few things about each layer.
+The five layers are distinguished by how temperature changes with altitude.
+Let’s dive deeper and explore some interesting facts about each layer.

-• It is the lowest and densest layer of the atmosphere.
-Moreover, around 75 percent of all atmospheric mass is present in this part of the atmosphere.
+• It is the lowest and densest layer of the atmosphere, containing about 75% of the total atmospheric mass.

-• The width of the troposphere is not constant.
-It is widest at the equator and thinnest at the poles.
-The typical width is about 8-15 km.
+• The thickness of the troposphere varies, being widest at the equator and thinnest at the poles, typically ranging from 8 to 15 km.

 • The temperature drops with altitude inside the troposphere.

-• The boundary of the troposphere and stratosphere is known as the tropopause.
+• The boundary between the troposphere and stratosphere (the next layer) is called the tropopause.

-• The stratosphere is the second layer from the surface, and it extends from the tropopause to about 50 km.
+• The stratosphere is the second layer of the atmosphere, extending from the tropopause up to around 50 km above the Earth’s surface.

-• Unlike the troposphere, temperatures increase with altitude in the stratosphere.
+• Unlike the troposphere, the temperature in the stratosphere increases with altitude.

-• The stratopause is the boundary between the stratosphere and the mesosphere (the next layer).
+• The stratopause marks the boundary between the stratosphere and the mesosphere, the next layer of the atmosphere.

 • The mesosphere starts after the stratopause and extends to about 85 km.

-• The mesopause is the boundary between the mesosphere and the thermosphere.
+• The mesopause marks the boundary between the mesosphere and the thermosphere (the next layer).

-• Thermopause forms the boundary between the thermosphere and exosphere.
+• The thermopause marks the boundary between the thermosphere and the exosphere (the next layer).

-• A rough estimation of the outer boundary is about 10,000 km from the surface.
+• The outer boundary of the exosphere is roughly estimated to be about 10,000 km above the Earth’s surface.

 Ionosphere

-• The ionosphere overlaps parts of the mesosphere, thermosphere, and exosphere.
-It exists from 50 km to around 1000 km.
-However, the total width of the ionosphere keeps changing depending on the solar radiation.
+• The ionosphere overlaps portions of the mesosphere, thermosphere, and exosphere, extending roughly from 50 km to 1,000 km above the Earth’s surface.
+Its total thickness varies depending on the intensity of solar radiation.

-• In the ionosphere, the atoms are ionized by solar radiation and cosmic rays.
-They become positively charged by stripping electrons.
+• In the ionosphere, atoms are ionized by solar radiation and cosmic rays, losing electrons and becoming positively charged.

 • The ionosphere is further divided into D, E, and F regions.